TheMisterFish/Fabric_OfflinePlayersReworked/README.md

   "databaseLocation": "./offlineplayersreworked/"
 }
 ```

-- `opRequired`: If op required  to use `/offline`.
+- `opRequired`: If true, only OPs can use `/offline`.
-- `autoOp`: If the player is OP, automatically upgrade the offline player to OP.
+- `autoOp`: If true, offline players of OPs are automatically made OPs.
-- `autoWhitelist`: If the player is whitelisted, and whitelist is enabled, auto whitelist the offline player.
+- `autoWhitelist`: If true and whitelist is enabled, offline players are auto-whitelisted.
-- `autoDisconnect`: If `true`, the player will automatically disconnect after using `/offline`.
-(Set to false on your own risk)
+- `autoDisconnect`: If true, players automatically disconnect after using `/offline`.
+(Use false at your own risk)
-- `killOnDeath`: If `true`, the player will automatically die upon reconnecting **if** the offline player died.
+- `killOnDeath`: If true, players automatically die upon reconnecting if their offline player died.
-- `copySkin`: If `true`, the offline player copies the original player's skin.
+- `copySkin`: If true, offline players copy the original player's skin.
 - `databaseLocation`: Folder location for the database.
-Default is `./offlinePlayersReworked/` which can be found after the mod initialized for the first time.
+Default is `./offlinePlayersReworked/`.

+## Reporting Issues

+If you encounter any bugs or have suggestions for improvements, please create an issue on our GitHub repository.
+To create an issue:

+1. Go to the [Issues](https://github.com/lilfish/Fabric_OfflinePlayersReworked/issues) tab of this repository.
+2. Click on "New Issue".
+3. Choose between "Bug report" or "Feature request" template.
+4. Fill out the template with as much detail as possible.
+5. Submit the issue.

+## Screenshots

+Screenshots and GIFs demonstrating the mod's functionality will be added soon.

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+For setup instructions, please see the [Fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) relevant to your IDE.

-### Fair Warning

-A lot of classes were copied from carpet as I didn't want to re-inventing the wheel.
-For this reason the mod is also not compatible with carpet.
+## Credits

+This mod incorporates classes from the Carpet mod, which served as a valuable reference for implementation.
+We extend our gratitude to the Carpet mod developers for their work.

 ## License

 This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+Feel free to learn from it and incorporate it into your own projects.